greymeister/bg3_party_export/README.md

 ### Create Party Preset

 Unzip or extract the convert_party_editor.zip to a location on your computer.
-Change to that directory and run the following:
+Change to that directory and copy your `charname.json` to it.
+Then run the following:

 ```shell
 convert_party_editor.exe charname.json > party.lsx